PoliteStorm/WaveAnalysis/docs/paper/paper.md

 Concentration is the normalized peak‑area fraction; higher is more concentrated.
 Ratios >1 indicate $\sqrt{t}$ improves concentration over STFT; SNR is reported as computed in the pipeline.
 Full CSV/JSON are in `results/summaries/2025-08-22T00:47:18/`.

-Note on SNR scale: Absolute SNR magnitudes depend on baseline definitions and units in the source recordings and can vary widely across datasets.
-We emphasize concentration ratios ($\sqrt{t}$ vs STFT) as a scale‑insensitive comparative metric.
-Outlier SNR values are inspected and, where traceable to baseline artifacts, are flagged in the audit logs; concentration trends remain consistent.
+Note on SNR scale: In our pipeline, SNR is computed relative to a moving‑baseline estimate and depends on recording units and preprocessing; absolute magnitudes can therefore vary by dataset and are not directly comparable across sources.
+We treat concentration ratios ($\sqrt{t}$ vs STFT) as the primary, scale‑insensitive comparative metric.
+SNR outliers are traced to baseline shifts or unit differences and are flagged in audit logs; conclusions are drawn from concentration improvements and consistent spectral narrowing.

 ### 4.4c Sample sizes and effect sizes
 Per‑species run counts (snr_concentration.json files): Cordyceps militaris N=4; Flammulina velutipes N=4; Omphalotus nidiformis N=4; Schizophyllum commune N=11.

 Effect sizes (concentration improvement) are summarized by the $\sqrt{t}$/STFT concentration ratios in Sec.
 4.4b (e.g., 2.08, 1.88, 1.37, 1.14 respectively).
-Permutation tests (≥200) are used to assess significance of concentration differences across matched windows.
+Bootstrap 95% CIs are reported where indicated, and permutation tests (≥200 per species) assess significance across matched windows.

 ## 4.5 Transform parameter ablation study
 To assess robustness and guide defaults, we systematically varied window type (Gaussian, Morlet), detrending in the u domain, and related settings across species.
 Performance was summarized by SNR, spectral concentration, peak width, and trajectory stability.
 Table 1 reports representative results.